 If you register with Channel4.com we can tell you about Channel 4 exclusive previews, programmes and events that might match your interests.
 To register with Channel4.com go to www.channel4.com/registration.

 We derive your address from your postcode.
 We get your postcode from a Royal Mail list that is constantly updated, so it’s very rare that a house address is not included.
 Please check that you gave us the right postcode.
-If you still can’t find your address, please contact us at www.channel4.com/contact or visit www.channel4.com/help
+If you still can’t find your address, contact us or visit www.channel4.com/4viewers/contact-us. please contact us or visit www.channel4.com/help

 At the moment, you can only activate subtitles for streaming content of certain brands and episodes.
 In future, we will be introducing subtitles for downloaded content.
 If you wish to view content with subtitles, ensure you are streaming the episode and delete any downloaded versions of the same content.
 Programmes with available subtitles will include a silver ‘S’ logo within the episode information.